miyoshitakaaki/swift-architecture-template-ui/Sources/UI/Documentation.docc/FormUsage.md

-# create Form and FormConfirm UI
+# Create Form and FormConfirm UI

 Usage of Form and FormConfirm